spotify/styx/doc/design-overview.md

 #### State NEW

 This is the entry state for a workflow instance.

+#### State QUEUED

+Workflow instances in this state are awaiting for the next execution to start.
+Delays for retries or resource limits are possible criteria to determine if a workflow instance should be in the QUEUED state.

 #### State PREPARE

 This state looks up metadata about the workflow instance and stores it within the state machine.
 Metadata is information such as docker image, source code repository, etc.

 #### State SUBMITTING

 This state submits a new pod to GKE and waits until GKE has accepted it.

 #### State SUBMITTED